DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/010 Visual Elements/10 Field Chooser/01 Field Chooser.md

 The Field Chooser is a complementary UI component integrated in the pivot grid that allows you to manage the displayed data.
-To invoke the Field Chooser, right-click the row or column header, and choose the "Show Field Chooser" option.
+To invoke the Field Chooser, right-click the row or column header, and choose the "Show Field Chooser" property.
 Also, the Field Chooser can be invoked by clicking the top-left empty area of the pivot grid.

 ![DevExtreme PivotGrid FieldChooser](/images/DataGrid/PivotGridFieldChooser.png)